therealchiko/therealchiko.github.com/_posts/2024-12-12-object-oriented-design-a-friendly-intro.md

 ### Using a class

 To use this class, we need to create its Object.
 Objects are created from classes.
-You can create as many objects from a class as you want, the same way you can defined many variables of a certain type (strings, ints, doubles, etc) as you wish.
+You can create as many objects from a class as you want, the same way you can define many variables of a certain type (strings, ints, doubles, etc) as you wish.
 Digging in further, let’s recreate Person with our new found powers:

 ```php